-In several of the FaceBook groups I’m in, I see a lot of complaints about working with bad clients.
+In several of the online designer groups I’m in, I see a lot of complaints about working with bad clients.
 Or complaints about how long they have to work with someone.
-Or canned scripts for how to break-up with clients.
+Or asking for canned scripts for how to break up with clients.

 Why are so many people getting to that state of desperation?

 Why are they working with the wrong people?

 After running my business for a decade and a half, I can truly say I have some of the best clients around.

 These are people I truly enjoy having in my life.
 They trust me with their business – and don’t micromanage.

 But creating these relationships has taken time – and I’ve learned to identify (and avoid) the red flags that can lead to disastrous projects.

 Client red flags – warning signs you shouldn’t ignore